Sariohara/KihonEngine/doc/kihon-engine-studio.md

 ### Adding 3D models to maps

-Diferent kind of 3D models can be added to a map
+Diferent kinds of 3D models can be added to a map

 | Mode type | Description |
 | ----------| ------------|